fjvallarino/monomer/docs/design-decisions.md

 functions, and it is in fact encouraged and used in the examples, in some cases it is not enough.

-Some widgets are built out of nested widgets, and do not expose style options for all their sub widgets.
+Some widgets, such as dialogs, are built out of nested widgets and do not expose style options for all their sub widgets.
 In this scenario, themes allow you to customize those nested widgets as needed.

 Themes also have the nice property of simplifying color scheme switching.

 ## Why is there not a margin property, considering border and padding do exist?

 It used to be part of the library, but caused issues and was confusing.
-Since margin is space outside the border, it can be emulated by adding a wrapper widget.
+Since margin is just space outside the border, it can be emulated by adding a wrapper widget.
 For example:

 ```haskell